madhavramesh/Study-Buddies/README.md

 # cs0320 Term Project 2021

 **Team Members:**

 Madhav Ramesh, Richard Tang, Jack Cheng, Akash Singirikonda

 **Team Strengths and Weaknesses:**

 **Strengths**
+* Madhav Ramesh
+-
+- Sleep schedule alignment
+- Same dorm
+- We vibe together
+- We like helping each other
+* Richard Tang
+*   - asdf
+* Jack Cheng
+* Akash Singirikonda

 **Weaknesses**
+- We all came from cs19 so our Java experience is limited

 **Project Idea(s):** _Fill this in with three unique ideas!
 (Due by March 1)_
 ### Idea 1